EdGeraghty/EdGeraghty/README.md

 ### Hi there 👋

-I'm a Senior Technologist [@privacyint](https://privacyinternational.org), programmer by trade.
+I'm a Senior Technologist [@privacyint](https://privacyinternational.org) - originally a programmer by trade, who knows what I am these days :)

-I mostly work in Java and Bashscript these days, but have been known to dabble in others†.
+I mostly work in Java and Bashscript nowadays, but as my Github will attest, I do dabble in others†

 My prime focus is Security, both Technical and Organisational - I get excited by novel approaches to daily problems.